Summer Internship Program: Nelson County

 1. Describe your plans for this internship. (i.e. What specifically will the intern be doing?)

-Our office’s intern will primarily be working with 4-H since there will only be a 4-H agent in the office starting in March.
+Our office’s intern will primarily be working with 4-H youth development programs.
 The intern will be given the option to work on several programs as well as to come up with their own programs if they meet the VCE programming model.
 I am currently needing assistance planning and teaching summer day-camps.
 I also will be needing help with 4-H Congress and 4-H Camp.
 I would also like to see them help manage our social media presence and assist with creating a functional blog.

 2. Describe the knowledge / skills you expect the intern to gain from this experience.